jean-zay-users/jean-zay-doc/docs/tips-and-tricks.md

 ```

-#### CAUTION:
+!!! warning

-Remember to also add a serialization logic to your objects to make sure your new job start from where your
+    Remember to also add a serialization logic to your objects to make sure
-previous job ended.
-In the above case, we will restart from the previous epoch checkpoint.
+    your new job start from where your previous job ended.
+In the above case,
+    we will restart from the previous epoch checkpoint.

 ## Miscellaneous